 - Power failure

 - Aliens stealing data

-The above may be obvious threats, but what about the not so common threats posing harm to IT systems?
+The above may be obvious threats, but what about the not so common ones posing harm to IT systems?

 Threat: Using Your Own Device

 Allowing employees and users to use their own device allows for increased risk of data loss.
-Personal devices are used for business during the day, and leisure at night which creates difficulty in separating work information from personal information.
+Personal devices are used for business during the day, and leisure at night which makes it difficult to separate work information from personal information.
 Since you must give permission to your network for each device, this means more vulnerability to your network.
-Personal devices are easily lost, stolen, or compromised; they don’t have the level of security a regular PC might have and are not monitored in the same way as a desktop computer is.
+Personal devices are easily lost, stolen, or compromised; they don’t have the level of security a regular PC might have and are not monitored in the same way as a desktop computer.